 Some Facts & Figures (as of Nov.
 27, 2021)

 * The National Park Service has studied more than 60 mountain lions in and around the Santa Monica Mountains.

 * The #1 cause of death among study animals is intraspecific strife, or mountain lions killing other mountain lions.

 * A total of 18 mountain lions have been struck and killed by vehicles in the study area since 2002 (note only six were study animals).

 * A typical home range is around 150 square miles for adult males and 50 square miles for adult females.

 * Mountain lions typically eat about one deer per week, along with other smaller prey as the opportunity arises.
 NPS researchers have analyzed more than 700 kills, of which 87% were mule deer (the second-most common prey was coyotes and then raccoons).

 * 14 of 15 mountain lions have tested positive for exposure to one or more anticoagulant rodenticides (rat poison) and three have died directly of poisoning.

 Source: National Park Service

 Also see: Lions in the Santa Monica Mountains? by the National Park Service.

-At one time, Grizzly Bears roamed widely throughout Los Angeles County and Southern California.
+At one time, California Grizzly Bears roamed widely throughout Los Angeles County and Southern California.
 Hunting, however, decimated the numbers of this magnificent beast.
 In 1916, the last known Grizzly in the wild in Southern California was believed to have been shot and killed in Los Angeles County.
 The California Grizzly, whose image appears on California's state flag, has now long been extinct.
 By 1933, bears of any species were extinct in the mountains of Southern California.
 That year, in an attempt to reintroduce bears to the Los Angeles area, rangers from Yosemite National Park introduced 11 California Black Bears to the San Gabriel Mountains near Crystal Lake.
 The Black Bear is a smaller and much less aggressive cousin of the Grizzly.
 Biologists estimate that about 150 to 500 Black Bears now roam Angeles National Forest.